auth0/docs/articles/native-platforms/ios-objc/00-introduction.md

 description: Brief introduction to the iOS Objective-C tutorials.
 ---

-This is the very beginning of a simple, practical and multi-step quickstart that will guide you through managing authentication in your iOS apps with Auth0.
+This is the very beginning of a simple, practical, multi-step quickstart that will guide you through managing authentication in your iOS apps with Auth0.

 ## Seed Project

-There is a [seed project](https://github.com/auth0-samples/auth0-ios-swift-sample/tree/master/00-Starter-Seed) containing an empty project with only the required [dependencies](#dependencies) installed.
+Here is a [seed project](https://github.com/auth0-samples/auth0-ios-swift-sample/tree/master/00-Starter-Seed) containing an empty project with only the required [dependencies](#dependencies) installed.

 <%= include('../../_includes/_github', { link: 'https://github.com/auth0-samples/auth0-ios-objc-sample/tree/master/00-Starter-Seed', }) %>